FDG-repository/simplechat/README.md

-A simple Chat using socket.io
+A simple Chat using nodejs + socket.io